 Driving force is the force that is responsible to put an object into motion.
-In absence of the driving force, an object is not able to change its shape, state, size, or position.
-The driving force is also known as an external force.
-Whenever there exists a driving force in action, an opposing force known as a retarding force is present.
+In the absence of the driving force, an object is not able to change its shape, state, size, or position.
+The driving force is also known as the external force.
+Whenever there exists a driving force in action, an opposing force, known as a retarding force, is also present.
 The main task of a retarding force is to oppose the motion of the object or slow down the speed with which it is moving.
 If the magnitude of the driving force is greater than the retarding force, the object speeds up.
 If the value of the driving force is less than the retarding force, the object slows down.
 If both the forces are equal in magnitude, then there exists no change in the state, shape, or position of the object.
 This is because both the forces acting from opposite directions with equal magnitude establish a condition of equilibrium and forbid any motion.

 1. Using Sound to Break a Glass

 When a glass is subjected to high-frequency sound waves, it tends to develop certain cracks.
 On increasing the frequency of the sound wave, it might shatter into pieces.
 The sound energy causes a certain amount of deformation and damage to the structure of the glass.
 Therefore, here, sound acts as a driving force.

 A pendulum is put into motion with the help of a mechanical force.
 In the equilibrium condition, the pendulum hangs to the hook and does not move.
 The tension force possessed by the string, with which the pendulum is tied, and the mechanical force that supplies energy to the hanging mechanism of the pendulum, are the driving forces responsible to keep a pendulum in motion.